 3. Set tasks and prioritise

 As a business owner, you must be a leader who helps employees achieve their goals.
 It’s important to go the extra mile and set tasks for your employees who may lack experience in time management.
-The ability to delegation will help guide your employees and their workflow.
+The ability to delegate will help guide your employees and their workflow.
 If you can delegate effectively, you can increase the amount of work accomplished in the same period of time.

 Moreover, you know your employees’ strengths, so it’s easier for you to delegate and assign tasks that suit their area of expertise.
 For example, if one employee has design skills, you can ask him or her to prepare a presentation for your product launch.